KingK619/SearchMate/README.md

 He has also provided valuable feedback and support during the development of this app.

-`Click <http://click.pocoo.org/>`_ is used for command line option parsing and printing error messages.

-Thanks to all the beta testers and contributors for your time and patience. :)
+Thanks to all the beta testers for your time and patience. :)